Close Menu

 Sisu Road To Revenge

-Finally, as the film’s lead character is once again a vision of rage and resilient grit, his silent performance is excellent and fits perfectly in the annals of this generation of “wear every injury you collect” and still kill every single baddie along the way.
+Finally, as the film’s lead character is once again a vision of rage and resilient grit, his silent performance is excellent.
+It fits perfectly in the annals of this generation of “wear every injury you collect” and still kill every single baddie along the way.
 Jorma Tommila deserves more action, and his ability to consistently meet the physical challenges in front of him shows a dedication to the genre that can’t be beat.

-With little dialogue, Director Jalmari Helander has once again demonstrated that fight sequences can speak just as loudly narratively as words can.
+With little dialogue, director Jalmari Helander has once again demonstrated that fight sequences can speak just as loudly narratively as words can.
 While the film may not be perfect in terms of story cohesiveness (or Stephen Lang’s accent), Sisu Road to Revenge is still a movie that prioritizes action, to the point where almost every big set piece received a raucous round of applause from the crowd.
 It’s just a bloody great time at the movies.

 Helander’s love of action cinema and physical comedy is on full display, as well as his creativity for mayhem.
-While I don’t want to go back on a Sisu journey for a trilogy or prequel, I am anxiously waiting to see what Jakmari Helander does next.
+While I don’t want to go back on a Sisu journey for a trilogy or prequel, I am anxiously waiting to see what Jalmari Helander does next.
 I hope it’s action, and I hope it’s Finnish as hell.

 Sisu: Road to Revenge screened its world premiere as a part of Fantastic Fest 2025.